iRail/The-DataTank/custom/strategies/README.md

 ### validation

-The validation consists of checking if it's a valid JSON file, and if it's a valid OGDWienJSON file.
+The validation consists of checking if it's a valid geo-JSON file.

 ### read parameters ( parameters you pass along in the GET request )